ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Experiments

-We used two configurations for ANTM by using Data2Vec (ANTM-Data2Vec) and BERT (ANTM-BERT) as the contextual embedding layers (\CEL).
-For evaluating ANTM-Data2Vec, we ran Data2Vec on the document abstracts of the arXiv dataset.
-We used the first version of Data2Vec available in Hugging Face models~\cite{huggingface} for sentence embedding.
-For evaluating ANTM-BERT, we performed BERT on the titles and abstracts of DBLP, the textual content of Elon Musk's tweets, and the descriptions of NYT articles to obtain document embedding regarding the semantic context of the datasets.
-In both configurations, we used the \textit{all-mpnet-base-v2} and \textit{facebook/data2vec-text-base} sentence transformers models~\cite{reimers2019sentence}, respectively, which map sentences and paragraphs to a 768-dimensional dense vector space and can be used for tasks such as clustering or semantic search.
-We then split the embedded vectors into a set of time frames to explore the dynamic change within the content of documents.
+\paragraph{ANTM} Two embedding configurations are used in the contextual embedding layer ($\CEL$) of ANTM: Data2Vec (ANTM-Data2Vec) and BERT (ANTM-BERT).
+For evaluating ANTM-Data2Vec, we ran pre-trained Data2Vec (\textit{facebook/data2vec-text-base}\cite{huggingface}) on the document abstracts of the arXiv dataset.
+Similarly, we ran BERT (\textit{all-mpnet-base-v2}~\cite{reimers2019sentence}) on the titles and abstracts of DBLP, the textual content of Elon Musk's tweets, and the descriptions of NYT articles to obtain document embedding regarding the semantic context of the datasets for evaluating ANTM-BERT.
+In both configurations, each document is mapped to a 768-dimensional dense vector space.
+We then split the embedded vectors into a series of time frames to explore the dynamic change within the content of documents.
 The setting information of the segmentation step is summarized in \Cref{tb2}.
 These segmentation values, as suggested in \cite{anderson2012towards}, provide a comprehensive view of the data and ensure that changes over time are captured in the analysis.

+The next step is to find optimal hyperparameters for dimension reduction (using AlignedUMAP) and sequential document clustering (using $\PC$).

+In this regard, we conduct a grid search study on various parameters of ANTM in order to assess the individual contributions of each parameter toward the overall performance of the DBLP dataset.
+In this study, we carefully selected the following ranges to explore different aspects: UMAP dimensions were set to [2, 3, 4, 5], UMAP Neighbor numbers ranged from [10, 15, 20, 50, 100], and minimum cluster sizes in $\PC$ varied across [10, 15, 20, 50, 100].
+This comprehensive selection allows us to thoroughly examine the impact of these parameters.
+For each combination, we score the results based on Topic Quality (TC$\times$TD) and the number of clusters they produce since Topic quality by itself is not sufficient to find the optimal configuration, because some rare cases of configuration contain only one large topic with high diversity and coherence.
+To avoid such a case, we define the topic $score$ by normalizing the topic quality relative to the number of topics as follows.

+where $\text{Score}$, $\text{TC}_i$, and $\text{TD}_i$ represent the quality score, topic coherence, and topic diversity in time frame $i$.
+Furthermore, let $T_i$ denote the number of topics in time frame $i$, and $\text{T}_i^{max}$ represent the maximum number of topics achieved through experimentation across all combinations of settings.

+\Cref{fig:grid}(a) and \Cref{fig:grid}(b) display box plot representations, illustrating the distribution of the number of clusters ($T_i$) and topic quality ($Q_i$) per time frame on a sample of DBLP dataset (4 slices totally, 5000 documents per year ranging from 2005 to 2020), respectively.

+Lastly, we compute the average quality scores across all time frames and arrange them in ascending order based on this aggregated value. \Cref{tab:abl} showcases the top-5 scoring settings obtained from this study conducted on the DBLP dataset, shedding light on the significance of these parameters.